SQLAlchemy helps you work with databases in Python. In this post, we tell you everything you need to know to get started with this module.

 … let’s remind ourselves of the goal of this article.
 If you’re just interested in installing SQLAlchemy and need a quick tutorial on how to perform simple commands, this article will do that.
 However, the commands presented in this article will be used in the next article to perform the ETL process and replace the SQL (stored procedures) and Python code we presented in previous articles.

 Okay, now let’s begin right at the beginning: with installing SQLAlchemy.

 1. Check If the Module Is Already Installed

 To use a Python module, you have to install it (that is, if it wasn’t previously installed).
 One way to check which modules have been installed is using this command in Python Shell:

 To check if a specific module is installed, simply try importing it.
 Use these commands:

 If SQLAlchemy is already installed, then the first line will execute successfully.

-import <module name> is a standard Python command used to import modules.
+import is a standard Python command used to import modules.
 If the module isn’t installed, Python will throw an error – actually a list of errors, in red text – that you can’t miss :)